College is Not Worth the Cost: Only 15% of Students Benefit from Attending College

 Approximately 37% of college graduates obtain graduate degrees.
 Granted, one can only go to graduate school after obtaining a bachelor’s degree.
 Still, I want to figure out the value of a college degree, not a graduate degree.

 The other factor would be that most people who go to graduate school come from wealthy backgrounds.
-In any case, I’m assuming this group would be subsumed in another group in my analysis.
+In any case, this group is likely subsumed in another group in my analysis.

 The Few Students Who Benefit from College